Our culture’s common belief is that our sexuality exists in two forms: the interior and the relational.

 In our work with The Erotic Imagination we work with the Imaginal to create a larger sense of sexuality: embodied, present, communicable, fluid, joyful, available to everyone.

 We want to open up people’s sense of their own erotic nature, and their capacity to express this to another, and for the other to be able to experience that viscerally and imaginatively.

 We want to foster the idea that it is possible to create an erotic field with anyone, entirely independent of touch or of personal attractiveness.

 We disagree with the prevailing idea that eroticism is a kind of chemical reaction with a special person, that it’s something that we do rather than an intrinsic and permanent part of who we are.
 We believe that we can change that persistent sense of incompleteness, of inadequacy, of missing out.

 Through this work, people can rediscover their own erotic sovereignty.

-These Introductions will be the launching point for our inaugural online Erotic Fantasy Course, starting Thursday 17 June 7.00pm-8.30pm and the 3 following Thursdays.
+Our inaugural online Erotic Fantasy Course, starting Thursday 17 June 7.00pm-8.30pm and the 3 following Thursdays.
 Places are limited to 20, cost £60.

 If you want to attend the Course but haven’t worked with us before, please email John to arrange a Zoom call. firstname.lastname@example.org